Outlaw Rogue DPS Mythic+ Tips — Shadowlands 9.0.5

 - Sap and Blind can be useful to hard crowd control multiple mobs in a single trash pack.

 - Shroud of Concealment grants you AoE Stealth in a large radius.
 However, there are a lot more "see through stealth" enemies compared to previous expansions, so you need to know ahead of time if you can actually stealth past the packs you intend to skip.

-- Tricks of the Trade is not particularly strong on regular weeks, but becomes very helpful on Skittish weeks, since it greatly helps with threat management.
+- Tricks of the Trade greatly helps with Threat management.